Florida school shooting timeline

 Cruz may plead guilty to avoid the death penalty, his lawyer reportedly said Friday.

-Fox News’ Shira Bush and Kathleen Joyce contributed to this report.
-The Associated Press also contributed to this report.
+Fox News’ Shira Bush, Kathleen Joyce and The Associated Press contributed to this report.